 Modernity has rapidly transformed our culture to one that is obsessive over consumption and technology.
 In this process, society has distorted how we see and use the urban realm.

 An analogy I’m working with here is the fragmentation of the word architectonic.
-Architectonic is the definition of something creative having a ‘clearly defined structure’, with a ‘desireable’ aesthetic composition.
+Architectonic is the definition of something creative having a ‘clearly defined structure’, with a ‘desirable’ aesthetic composition2.

-Technology is the notion of machinery being developed through scientific knowledge , thus it’s translation into the architectural and urban environment nods towards the notion ‘functionality’ and codification.
+Technology is the notion of machinery being developed through scientific knowledge3, thus it’s the translation into the architectural and urban environment nods towards the notion ‘functionality’ and codification.

-The confluence of the two is the architectonic of modern urbanism.
+The confluence of the two is architectonic of modern urbanism.
+A well-constructed web of devices that control our society.

 With the embedding of modernization and technology into our global culture, I believe there is an argument to suggest urbanism has become progressively interior.
-A possible resultant is a dislocation with how we now percieve public space and the relationship between interior and exterior, especially in relation to the public realm.
+A possible result is a dislocation with how we now perceive social space and the relationship between interior and exterior, especially in relation to the public realm.

-We are however several generations into to modern urbanism, at a point where we cannot go back, although that is not to say we do not try!
+We are however several generations into modern urbanism, at a point where it is increasingly difficult to change.

-Le Corbusier imagined a rationalized ideology whereby technology would revolutionise the urban fabric of our planet as a ‘machine for living’ and a blueprint for the prevalence of the automobile.
-Less machine for living, more machine to live right?
-The ideology of Le Corbusier was fundamentally rooted in the realm of science, exemplified in his adoration of the mechanic .
+Corbusier imagined a rationalized ideology whereby technology would revolutionize the urban fabric of our planet as a ‘machine for living’7 and a blueprint for the prevalence of the automobile.
+One could suggest it has increasingly become a machine to live.
+The ideology of Corbusier was fundamentally rooted in the realm of science, exemplified in his adoration of the machine.

 Henri Lefebvre, however, sees space from a philosophical perspective, arguing the methods of Le Corbusier to be a ‘fracturing of space’:

-Where Corbusier sought a type of liberation from the constraints and ‘heaviness’ of architecture, Lefebvre analyses it as progressive fragmentation of meaning, to the point where this ‘violent’ fragmentation could be argued as rendering our built environment meaningless, without monumentality as he would imply.
-With this fracturing of architectural components, namely walls (and in turn, facades), one can agree with Lefebvre in the notion that interior space has become ‘liberated’ , thus making the transition between public and private space within the urban realm passive.
+Where Corbusier sought a type of liberation from the constraints and ‘heaviness’ of architecture, Lefebvre analyses it as progressive detachment from meaning to the point where this ‘violent’ fragmentation could be argued as rendering our built environment meaningless, without monumentality as he would imply.

-Therefore, we can infer modernism and modern architecture, coagulated with neo-liberal capitalism, and the rise of ‘consumer culture’ has given birth to widespread repetition in urban environments, specifically in the form of shopping centres.
-Shopping centres, like technology, provide a sense of temporary euphoria, one that satisfies us in the comfort of knowing we now once again ‘own’ something, and its proliferation in to the twenty-first century, Koolhaas believes “is arguably the last remaining form of public activity” .
+Therefore, we can infer the Modern Movement; we have entered an age of widespread repetition in urban environments, specifically in the form of shopping centres.
+Shopping centres, like technology, can provide a sense of temporary euphoria, one that satisfies us in the comfort of knowing we now once again ‘own’ something, and its proliferation in the twenty-first century, Koolhaas believes ‘is arguably the last remaining form of public activity’10.

-I believe as a summary to this short post, technology opens the doors for many possibilities in the urban and architectural environment, but the individual’s ability to abuse the use of technology – whether it be the developer, the architect or the consumer – is causing our environments to stagnate, become less social, and cause a depreciation for space in our cities.
-Technology has a nulling effect that can make us introverted into our own (often digital) world.
-The prevalence of scientific quantification of space as opposed to philosophical ‘engagement’ of space is affecting society’s ability to connect with the intangible presence of our urban fabric.
-If as people we must be functional and emotional, why isn’t our urban fabric?
-Homogeneity en masse.
+I believe as a summary of this short post, technology opens the doors for many possibilities in the urban and architectural environment, but society’s ability to abuse the use of technology – be it developer, architect or consumer – is causing our environments to aesthetically stagnate, become less social, and cause a depreciation for space in our cities.
+The prevalence of scientific quantification of space as opposed to philosophical engagement of space is affecting society’s ability to connect with the intangible aura of our urban fabric.
+If as people, we must be functional and emotional, why is our urban fabric not?

 - Koolhaas, R, Junkspace with Running Room, (Notting Hill Editions, 2013), pg.6